-It’s time for us to have higher expectations of organizations and companies that use data.
+We need to have higher expectations of organizations and companies that use personal data.
 It’s their responsibility to explain how they’re using your data and how they’re protecting it.

 “Privacy” has become a buzzword these days, but how much about privacy does the everyday digital consumer really understand?
 While so much of our lives reside in the digital realm, the level of education, information, and transparency surrounding what happens to our data once it leaves our hands remains abysmally low.
 As someone who works in tech, I want to be sure we take it upon ourselves to make information about data accessible to everyone, so that people can not only be informed about what’s going on, but actually be empowered to decide what happens with their data.